spiral/docs/templater/basics.md

     ],
 ```

-Inside our application we have to create method `websiteLayout`:
+Inside our application we have to create the method `websiteLayout`:

 ```php
 /**